kimierik/CRP/instructions.md

 |:--:|:--:|
 |CMD| params|

-CMD the 2 most significant bits determine the instruction that will be ruin
+CMD the 2 most significant bits determine the instruction that will be run

 ## instructions
 00 PRINT